NAME

 portion is omitted, then the transport used is ssh.
 The dial portion

-is either a plan 9 dial string, or a conventional host:port pair.
+is either a Plan 9 dial string, or a conventional host:port pair.

-For the ssh protocol, it may also include
+For the ssh protocol, it may also include a user@

 EXAMPLES